left-curve/left-curve/quint/proofs.md

 : Option[List[InnerOp]] =
 ```

-As clearly visible, the function signature is differnt.
+As clearly visible, the function signature is different.
 In our specification, we are returning `Option[List[InnerOp]]`.
 Returning `None` is reserved for any error that has occured when traversing the tree.
 In Rust implementation, looping is done until leaf is reached.
 However, since Quint does not support early returns, we had to have a finite set of key prefixes that we can fold over.

 ```bluespec "definitions" +=
   val prefixes_list = 0.to(key_hash.length()).map( i => key_hash.slice(0,i)).toList(listCompare)